yt-koike/dify-cron/README.md

 You can make a branch with an if block like the workflow below.
 ![alt text](_assets/is_cron.png)

 ## Required APIs and Credentials

-None.
-Cron is a standalone plugin.
+If you use this plugin for self-hosted servers, you don't need any.
+If you use this plugin for https://cloud.dify.ai, you need an access to https://cron-job.org.

 ## Connection requirements

-Cron needs a connection without timeout.
-That's why it doesn't work on https://cloud.dify.ai .
+For self-hosted servers, this plugin works standalonely.
+For https://cloud.dify.ai, this plugin needs to connect https://cron-job.org .

 ## Cron Format